qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 The Konveyor project has three key components:

-1. A deployable web application called [Konveyor Hub](https://konveyor.io/docs/konveyor/) for migration planning composed of several modules:
+1. A deployable web application called [Konveyor Hub](https://konveyor.io/docs/konveyor/) for migration planning composed of three modules:

 * **Application Inventory**: Serves as the portfolio management system.
-It enables you to catalog applications, associate them with business services, define interdependencies, and add metadata via an extensible tagging model.
+It enables you to catalogue applications, associate them with business services, define interdependencies, and add metadata via an extendable tagging model.

 * **Assessment Module** (Pathfinder): A questionnaire-based tool embedded within Tackle that evaluates application suitability for containerization (e.g., Kubernetes).
 It identifies risks, assesses readiness, and produces reports that help drive an adoption plan.

-* **Analysis Module**: Analyzes source code and dependencies using predefined or custom rules.
-The analysis provides a detailed report outlining what needs to be addressed to migrate to Kubernetes and offers effort estimations.
+* **Analysis Module**: Analyses source code and dependencies using predefined or custom rules.
+The analysis provides a detailed report outlining all issues that might block a migration to Kubernetes and offers effort estimations.

 2. A CLI tool called [Kantra](https://github.com/konveyor/kantra) that encapsulates the analysis capability into a standalone command-line interface.
-It can be used to analyze source code and dependencies, producing reports that highlight migration blockers and provide actionable insights.
+It analyses source code and dependencies, produces reports that highlight migration blockers and provides actionable insights.

 3. A new component to include AI capabilities called [Konveyor AI](https://github.com/konveyor/kai).
 It is using the analysis results and provides automatic fixes using Generative AI.
-This component is still evolving, but it is very promising.
+This component is still evolving, but it is promising.

-Konveyor’s analysis is based on static code analysis and heuristics, detecting elements such as JDBC statements, web frameworks, hardcoded paths, or `sun.*` classes.
-The output can be produced in HTML or JSON and integrated directly into CI/CD pipelines.
+Konveyor’s analysis uses static code analysis and heuristics, detecting elements such as JDBC statements, web frameworks, hardcoded paths, or `sun.*` classes.
+The output is available in HTML or JSON and can integrate directly into CI/CD pipelines.

-### Example: Analyzing A Java Application With The Konveyor CLI Kantra
+### Example: Analysing A Java Application With The Konveyor CLI Kantra

 To analyze a Java application using the Konveyor CLI tool Kantra, you can follow these steps:

 1. Install the Kantra CLI by downloading it from the [Kantra releases page](https://github.com/konveyor/kantra/releases).

-2. Once installed, you can run the following command to analyze your Java application for cloud readiness:
+2. Once installed, you can run the following command to analyse your Java application for cloud readiness:

 ```bash
 kantra \